Team-Wang-Lab/MOTRL/README.md

     variable for node splitting (e.g. for node 1, subjects with
     $X_2 < 0.5169215$ goes to node 2, otherwise, goes to node 3),

--   the `mEy` column represents the weighted contractual mean outcome for all subjects in this node,
+-   the `mEy` column represents the weighted counterfactual mean outcome for all subjects in this node,

 -   the `opt.trt` column represents the optimal treatment found by MOT-RL in the node (only for leaves),

--   the `ave.mEy` column represents the weighted contractual mean outcome for all subjects in this node (same as `mEy` but only for leaves),
+-   the `ave.mEy` column represents the weighted counterfactual mean outcome for all subjects in this node (same as `mEy` but only for leaves),

 -   the `tol.trt` column represents the tolerant treatment found by MOT-RL in the node (only for leaves),

--   the `ave.mEy(*)` column represents the contractual mean outcome of objective (\*) for all subjects in this node.
+-   the `ave.mEy(*)` column represents the counterfactual mean outcome of objective (\*) for all subjects in this node.

 **(b).
 Bi-objective scenario: two stages, three treatments**